pablohashescobar/Articles-Feed-Magick/README.md

 # Articles-Feed-Magick

-[Service](https://feeds-magick.herokuapp.com/) to optimize images for articles.
+Service to optimize images for articles.

 ## Setup
-- Clone the repository: `git clone git@github.com:Nikhil-dev13/Articles-Feed-Magick.git`
+- Clone the repository
 - Install dependencies: `go get`
 - Create a `.env` file with the .env.local file as a reference.
 - Run the server: `go run main.go`